 Previous Information Sessions

 Over the years, the Center for Innovation & Entrepreneurship and its predecessor, the Law and Business Center for Advancing Entrepreneurship, has offered free Information Sessions on subjects of great importance to entrepreneurs starting new and building existing small businesses.
 In addition to the ongoing 1 2 3's of Financial Literacy for Small Business Series and the Mini Law School for Small Business Series, information session topics have included: forming a legal entity, intellectual property protection, the ABCs of nonprofits, marketing research, financing, succession planning, franchising, buying and selling a business, dealing with government red tape, and investor POV.
-Here is a listing of those previous events with links to video, where available.
+Here is a listing of those previous events.

 2010-2011 Information Sessions